 Understand Your Team’s Needs

 You may think that by maintaining constant contact with the people who make up your company, you know and understand what they feel, but this is not always the case.
-In order to develop an effective plan, you need to know your team’s needs and come to understand them.
-Only then will you make an empathetic and responsible decision at the same time?
+To develop an effective plan, you need to know your team’s needs and come to understand them.
+Only then will you make an empathetic and responsible decision simultaneously.

 The main thing you should do is seek to engage in conversation about this before giving a final order.
-You can do it through a group or individual videoconference, or by talking using the way you prefer, and in this conversation ask these people directly what are their chances of going back to work in the offices, their disposition, and their feelings about it.
+You can do it through a group or individual videoconference or by talking however you prefer.
+In this conversation, ask these people directly what their chances of returning to work in the offices are, what their disposition is, and what their feelings are about it.

 You can start by asking your team: